Nadur: Nadur Parish

 The religious feast of Nadur – Mnarja – is celebrated on 29 June.
 The feast was popular with honeymooners and its name seems to suggest that there is a possible connection with the beginning of summer.
 It is derived from luminaria (illumination), and in fact, it is a festival rooted in Maltese seasonal rituals and customs.

 The beloved titular statue, that of St. Peter and St. Paul, was made in Marseille in 1882.
-It is one of the many masterpieces that grace the grand church.
+It is one of the masterpieces that grace the grand church.
 On Good Friday, a set of statues are taken out for the holy procession depicting the passion and Crucifixion of Jesus.
 In the morning of Easter, a statue of the Risen Lord is also joyfully paraded.

 The parish church, dedicated to St. Peter and St. Paul, is a monument of both architecture and painting, rich in marble works and decorations, erected on the site of a former smaller church and which is also the highest point in town.